pushfoo/Fontknife/docs/contributing/substitutions.rst

 Fixing Whitespace Problems
 """"""""""""""""""""""""""

+**TL;DR: Sphinx is even pickier about whitepsace than Python!**

 Did ``make html`` log a cryptic error like the one below?

 .. code-block:: console

    /home/user/Projects/Fontknife/docs/contributing/substitutions.rst:184: WARNING: Definition list ends without a blank line; unexpected unindent.

-**TL;DR: Sphinx is even pickier about whitepsace than Python!**

-You can often trigger this error by accidentally leaving extra on:
+This often happens when you've accidentally added whitespace.
+The most common places are also some of the most frustrating ones:

-* Otherwise blank lines
+* Lines which look blank
 * At the ends of certain non-blank lines

-* Accidentally pasting non-whitespace text where Sphinx expected whitespace
+Others can be wherever you've accidentally pasted it due to mouse or keyboard hotkey accidents.

-There's may be a git trick to fix it automatically.
-In the meantime, the following steps often help:
+There may be future git configuration tricks which may fix it automatically.
+For the moment, see if your editor has a way to enable whitespace visualization.

+If not, the following steps may help:

 #. run ``git diff``